 Macbeth.
 If thou speak’st false,

 Upon the next tree shalt thou hang alive,

 Till famine cling thee: if thy speech be sooth,

 I care not if thou dost for me as much.

 That lies like truth: ‘Fear not, till Birnam wood

 Do come to Dunsinane:’ and now a wood

 It’s the dumbest thing I’ve ever heard.

-I mean, a leader whose idea of clever strategy is to tell everybody to carry a tree branch so the other side can't count you very easily should probably be in charge of a Renaissance Fair someplace, not an army.
-Hey, Shakespeare — was that the best "prophecy" you could come up with?
-Writing for a deadline is a real bitch, isn't it?
+I mean, a leader whose idea of clever strategy is to tell everybody to carry a tree branch so the other side can’t count you very easily should probably be in charge of a Renaissance Fair someplace, not an army.
+Hey, Shakespeare—was that the best “prophecy” you could come up with?
+Writing for deadline is a bitch, isn’t it?

 But, oddly enough, the tree-branch bank-robbing strategy has worked, at least for now.
 In this version, Mr. Wood was able to escape with an undisclosed amount of cash, and as of Saturday evening he had not been captured.
 The Union-Leader reported that police had deployed a K-9 unit to the scene, which is particularly bad news for a criminal disguised as a tree.